ga-wdi-remote/html-css-hw/README.md

 ### HTML Page

-The first thing you'll be doing
+The first thing you'll be doing is building a simple site with three HTML pages: an 'index' page, an 'about' page, and a page for one of the company's products.

 1. Create a new file called `index.html`, filled with HTML boilerplate.
     Give the page a header, a 'main' section, and a footer.